ZijunCui02/ZijunCui02.github.io/_pages/about.md

 Education
 ======
 * Master of Science, Electrical, College of Electrical and Computer Engineering, [University of Washington](https://www.washington.edu/), September 2024 - July 2026.
-* Bachelor of Engineering, Electrical Engineering and Automation, College of Electrical Engineering, Zhejiang University, July 2024.
+* Bachelor of Engineering, Electrical Engineering and Automation, College of Electrical Engineering, Zhejiang University, September 2023 - July 2024.

 - - -